 Gosport

 § This page gives an overview of the Gosport local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Gosport occupies a peninsula along the western shore of Portsmouth Harbour, offering a strong maritime character.
 The town’s historic waterfront includes museums, marinas, and the submarine heritage centre, while Stokes Bay provides beaches and views across the Solent to the Isle of Wight.
 Canals, historic fortifications, and harbourside walks mark the district, which is almost entirely coastal in feel.
 Gosport’s geography is shaped by its waterfront, naval history, and views over busy harbour waters.

-The administrative boundary of Gosport can be viewed on OpenStreetMap: District Boundary of Gosport.
+The administrative boundary of Gosport can also be viewed on OpenStreetMap: District Boundary of Gosport.

 Key Facts about Gosport